damien-lemoal/riscv64-nommu-buildroot/README.md

 The built (or precompiled) initramfs cpio image file can be used as the default k210.cpio initramfs builtin the kernel (as referenced by nommu_k210_defconfig).

+For conveniance, the K210 kernel support patches can be found in riscv64-uclibc-nommu/kernel-patches directory.
+A precompiled bootable kernel image including these patches and the simple initramfs.cpio userspace can be found in the kernel-image directory.